Android 12: Everything you need to know about Google’s new big update to the popular OS!

 Google has long recommended the use of the royalty-free AV1 codec for video encoding, but few hardware products support hardware acceleration for encoding in AV1.
 On the other hand, there’s H.265/HEVC, a video codec that isn’t royalty-free but which most high-end Android devices released in the past few years support encoding in with hardware acceleration.

-Beginning with Android 12, Google says that more OEMs will adopt HEVC as the default format for video capture.
+Beginning with Android 12, Google says more OEMs will adopt HEVC as the default format for video capture.
 By making HEVC the default video capture format, users can reduce how much space video recordings take up on local or cloud storage.
 Furthermore, smaller file sizes will reduce upload times on social media and other platforms where users can upload videos.

 Location-free Bluetooth Scanning

 Before Android 12, the ability to scan for nearby Bluetooth or Wi-Fi devices were tied to Android’s broader “location” permission.
-The reason this was the case makes sense: You can definitely track a device by inferring what Bluetooth devices or Wi-Fi networks are nearby or are currently connected.
-So even if an app just scans for Bluetooth devices and doesn’t utilize GPS or other tracking technologies, it still needed the same Location permission nonetheless.
+The reason this was the case makes sense.
+You can definitely track a device by inferring what Bluetooth devices or Wi-Fi networks are nearby or are currently connected.
+So even if an app just scans for Bluetooth devices and doesn’t utilize GPS or other tracking technologies, it still needed the same location permissions nonetheless.

 Now in Android 12, Google has added new dedicated Bluetooth permissions distinct from the location permissions that apps can request.
-After being granted these permissions, an app can scan for nearby devices without needing the location permission.
+After being granted these permissions, an app can scan for nearby devices without needing the location permissions.
 Only apps targeting Android 12 can declare these permissions, however.

 Updates from Alternative App Stores